Dewep/GCE/README.md

 #     the spaces.
 If your arguments have spaces, define your command as an array
 #     ("[C:\Program Files\Git\git-bash.exe, --cd=%dir%]").
 #   - "detached": Run as detached/external script (explorer, shell, etc.).
+#   - "success-code": Optional option, default to 0.
+Define the success return code.
+This
+#     is useful only for non-detached commands.
 #
 # Example:
 # extra: